palvindersander/youtube-transcript-mcp/docs/project_updates.md

 This document tracks significant changes, feature implementations, and architectural decisions made throughout the development of the YouTube Transcript MCP Server.

+## Feature: Dual Chapter Markers Display (Latest)

+### Background
+While the original chapter markers implementation integrated chapters into the transcript text, users wanted a way to quickly see all chapters before diving into the transcript content.
+To enhance usability, we implemented a dual display approach for chapter markers.

+### Implementation
+The enhanced chapter markers feature now displays chapter information in two places:
+1. As a complete list at the top of the transcript output, immediately after the video metadata
+2. Integrated inline within the transcript text at appropriate timestamps (as implemented previously)

+This dual approach gives users both an overview of the video structure and contextual chapter transitions when reading the transcript.

+### Key Components Added/Modified
+1. **Functions in transcript_mcp.py**:
+   - Modified `get_transcript` to display the complete list of chapter markers at the top

+2. **Test Files**:
+   - Added `test_top_chapter_markers.py` for testing the dual display functionality

+### Development Guidelines
+1. **Run scripts with python3**: Updated documentation to emphasize using `python3` to run scripts rather than making them executable
+2. **Thorough testing**: Added new test script to verify the feature works correctly

+### Learnings
+1. **User Experience**: Providing multiple ways to view the same information caters to different user needs and workflows
+2. **Documentation Importance**: Clear documentation of both features and development practices improves contributor onboarding
+3. **Code Organization**: Minimizing changes to core library functions while enhancing MCP layer maintained clean separation of concerns

 ## Feature: Video Statistics Implementation (Latest)

 ### Background